SUPERFERRY II Tribute and Moments of Trip

 Trip: 18 August 2020.
 From Andros to Rafina, with the SUPERFERRY II of Golden Star Ferries.

 Because of these issues, Strintzis Lines shifted their attention to the IONIAN EXPRESS.
 She underwent a major conversion in Perama, where she saw an expansion of her garage, a full renovation of her interior areas, (including the removal of several cabins), a new bow, an improved stern and the addition of balconies above her bow.
-She was ultimately renamed SUPERFERRY II and began service in 1993 on the Rafina-Andros-Tinos-Mykonos-Syros-Astypalaia-Kalymnos-Kos-Nisyros-Tilos-Rhodes line on the Cyclades and the Dodecanese, with the latter being served due to the ship usually operating there, the IONIAN SEA (later the DIMITRA of GA Ferries and the LEROS of DANE Sea Line) had been chartered to Tunisia Ferries.
+She was ultimately renamed SUPERFERRY II and began service in 1993 on the Rafina-Andros-Tinos-Mykonos-Syros-Astypalaia-Kalymnos-Kos-Nisyros-Tilos-Rhodes line on the Cyclades and on the Dodecanese, with the latter being served due to the ship usually operating there, the IONIAN SEA (later the DIMITRA of GA Ferries and the LEROS of DANE Sea Line) having been chartered to Tunisia Ferries.
 Upon her introduction, she went on to be a massive success, and a ship far better than her predecessor.
 Beginning in 1994 she stopped serving the Dodecanese, operating solely on the Rafina-Andros-Tinos-Mykonos-Syros line, in which she cemented herself as one of the best ferries on the Cyclades.
 She remained with Strintzis Lines until the latter was taken over in 2000 by Attica Group, with the new company being named Blue Star Ferries.
 She remained in service on the Rafina-Andros-Tinos-Mykonos line for the next ten years, initially under the Blue Ferries division from 2000 to 2004 and then under Blue Star Ferries from 2004 to 2010.
 She also occasionally operated on the Piraeus-Syros-Tinos-Mykonos line when her fleetmates would undergo their annual refits.
 In 2010 she collided with the main pier of the port of Tinos, ending her Blue Star Ferries career.

-She was subsequently bought by newly-established Andros-based company Golden Star Ferries.
+She was subsequently bought by the newly-established Andros-based company Golden Star Ferries.
 After a small conversion that included the addition of a new bulbous bow in Piraeus, she began service in 2011 on the Rafina-Andros-Tinos-Mykonos-Naxos line, where she was once again extremely successful.
 She returned to Rafina-Andros-Tinos-Mykonos line in 2013.
 With the arrival of her new fleetmate, the SUPERFERRY, in 2016, she was deployed on the Rafina-Andros-Tinos-Mykonos-Naxos-Paros line.
 She returned to the Rafina-Andros-Tinos-Mykonos line in 2017, after having undergone a major renovation in Perama.
 The following year, she and the SUPERFERRY were deployed on the Rafina-Andros-Tinos-Mykonos-Paros-Ios-Santorini-Heraklion line, thus marking the first-ever connection of Rafina with Crete.
 In 2019, she and the SUPERFERRY were deployed on the Rafina-Andros-Tinos-Mykonos-Paros-Santorini-Heraklion line.
 In 2020 she was deployed on the Rafina-Andros-Tinos-Mykonos-Paros line.

 So this is a quick overview of the long and legendary career of the SUPERFERRY II.
 Having now completed 28 summer seasons from Rafina to the Cyclades, she is considered to be one of the greatest ships in the history of the Greek coastal service, if not the greatest according to some.
 She is certainly the best day ferry to have ever sailed in Greek waters, and is undoubtedly the best ship to have ever operated from Rafina.
 Despite her being 47 years old (making her one of the oldest ferries in Greece), she still provides a speedy and reliable service, and shows no signs of declining anytime soon.
-Her longevity, her comfortable indoor areas, her outstanding outdoor alleys and balconies, as well as her impressive speed and sail-worthiness have all been key factors to her iconic career on the Cyclades.
+Her longevity, her comfortable indoor areas, her outstanding outdoor alleys and balconies, as well as her impressive speed and sail-worthiness have all been key reasons behind her iconic career on the Cyclades.
 She has widely been lauded by passengers heading to Andros, Tinos and Mykonos, as well as the other Cyclades islands that she has served from time to time.
 This is considering how demanding and difficult the line on which she operates is, and the fact that she has remained there for such a long time despite the arrival of fierce competitors such as newbuildings and high speed craft makes her even more unique.
-She has also been a massive success for all three companies under which she sailed, and is largely credited to their growth and expansion into the Cyclades over the last ten years (including Strintzis Lines, whose work has been continued by Blue Star Ferries since 2000).
+She has also been a massive success for all three companies under which she sailed, and she played a key role in enabling their growth and expansion into the Cyclades over the last ten years (including Strintzis Lines, whose work has been continued by Blue Star Ferries since 2000).

 I was finally able to have a trip onboard this great ferry on 18 August 2020, and therefore I managed to accomplish a childhood dream at last.
 Indeed, after having spent three days in Andros with my family, it was now the time to return to Rafina in order to then head to Aegina in order to spend the remainder of our vacation together.
 After having been to the beautiful island of Andros on 15 August 2020 with the THEOLOGOS P of Fast Ferries, our return trip was planned to be with the SUPERFERRY II.
 By traveling onboard her, I had my first-ever trip from Andros to Rafina, as well as my third-ever trip with a ship owned by Golden Star Ferries.
 Indeed, I had already traveled with the SUPERFERRY from Rafina to Ios on 14 June 2018, followed by the SUPERRUNNER from Ios to Mykonos three days later.
 Furthermore, it was my first trip with a Golden Star Ferries-owned ship in more than two years, and I had now been onboard both conventional ferries of the company.
 She also became the oldest ferry on which I ever traveled, as she was 46 years old at the time of my trip (thus eclipsing the record held by the KEFALONIA of Levante Ferries, which was 44 years old when I traveled with her from Zakynthos to Kyllini on 7 July 2019).
-It was also my trip with a ship that began operating on the Cyclades before I was born, and also my first-ever trip with a ship built in Belgium.
+It was also my first-ever trip with a ship that began operating on the Cyclades before I was born, and also my first-ever trip with a ship built in Belgium.

 The incredible SUPERFERRY II seen arriving in Andros, after having left Tinos.
 This was her twenty-eighth summer, with all of them having been on the Rafina-Cyclades service.